A zeal for zip lines

 If you want to try one, here's

 where to look.
 There's usually a weight restriction of between 230 and 275 pounds, and a minimum age of 7 to 10 years.
 Most courses require reservations.

-Wilderness Canyon Zip Line Tour at Wilderness Resort in Wisconsin Dells.
+Wilderness Canyon Zip Line at Wilderness Resort in Wisconsin Dells.

 This big resort across from Lake Delton, known for its indoor and outdoor water parks, has put